NC State vs. UCLA Holiday Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 - UCLA's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- UCLA is 8-3 against the spread and 8-4 overall when the team puts up more than 19.7 points.
+- UCLA is 8-3 against the spread and 8-4 overall in games when it scores more than 19.7 points.

-- The Bruins have turned the ball over 13 times, two fewer times than the Wolf Pack have forced turnovers (15).
+- The Bruins have 13 giveaways this season, while the Wolf Pack have 15 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.